aitoehigie/yaraku/readme.md

   && docker-compose up -d
 ```

+## Testing
+Run this command in the root of the project to run all tests `./vendor/bin/phpunit`

 ## Remote Setup
 1. Provision an AWS EC2 instance and ssh into it.
 2. Install docker.
 Instructions here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04).